 Digital signatures provide a higher level of reliability and security

 Digital signatures are the safest type of signatures since they are virtually impossible to defraud.
 On the other hand, handwritten signatures can be easily defrauded, changes may be made to the content of the document, and contractual parties can deny having signed it.

 A digital signature can protect the document in a safer way than its traditional counterpart from a triple perspective:

 In paper-based processes, you can only have uncontested certainty of these three main features by hiring a notary.
 Digital signatures ensure both the identity of the signers and the integrity of the documents, as well as the impossibility to deny the signature; therefore, they can be compared to notarized signatures.
 Moreover, digital signatures ensure all data transfers are end-to-end encrypted.

-The rise of the digital customer has been the major driver of digital transformation.
+The rise of digital customers has been the major driver of digital transformation.
 Digital solutions make it easier to meet customers' needs and provide a better experience.
 Therefore, they grant more business opportunities.

 From common citizens to enterprises, nobody can deny the importance of digital signatures to protect their documents.
 More and more companies are adopting digital signatures and recognizing their huge benefits.
 Implementing new technologies improves synergies by streamlining workflows, reducing costs, and increasing profits.